Hill Camps, Enclosures and Forts

 Lesingey Round (SW 454 304) is very ancient, going back to the mesolithic era - the 4000s BCE - and reoccupied in the iron age.
 Today it is wooded, surrounded by open fields, but in ancient times it would itself have been cleared and surrounded with woodland.
 It would have been a lovely living or gathering place, situated nicely between Mount's Bay and the Penwith highlands and housing sixty people.
 It's not a classic round, more a hill camp or hillfort.
 It's worth visiting in spring at bluebell time!
 It has had a very long history and is a considerable alignment centre.
 Its 'power centre' is on the southest edge, on a bump there - not in the centre.

-Carnsew, near Hayle (SW 5564 3713), is hardly visible today, with a railway cutting slicing through it and houses built on and around it.
+Carnsew, near Hayle (SW 5564 3713), not far from the viaduct, is hardly visible today, with a railway cutting slicing through it and houses built on and around it.
 It was probably a trading site and storage place for tin ingots, crafts and other imports and exports, just above the Hayle river estuary.
 Together with St Ives and its cliff sanctuary on 'The Island', it was ideal for trading with boats coming from the Celtic and Severn Seas.
 Carnsew and St Ives might have belonged to two different tribes.
 There would have been passenger traffic too, for people travelling from Wales, Ireland, Man or Scotland: they would have walked down to St Michael's Mount to continue their journeys southwards to Brittany or along the English south coast.

 Bartinney - a bronze age sacred enclosure

 At hill camps and rounds, ancient site alignments pass sometimes through the centre, and sometimes they tangent the perimeter.
 It's difficult to say why this is so - this is common across Britain.